Skip to main content

 [email protected]

-Prior to beginning in her current role in October 2023, Kristi started her tenure as SUNY Oswego's Chief of Staff in August 2013 with leadership and service highlighted by the creation of SUNY Oswego’s institutional-wide strategic plan annual reporting and continuous improvement systems; representing the institution as the state and federal government relations liaison and lobbyist; and, as the institution’s Middle States Commission on Higher Education Accreditation Liaison Officer (2016-2022) during which Kristi skillfully led the institution through its successful Periodic Review (2017) and Self-Study (2022) reports as Co-Chair for both.
+Kristi started her career at SUNY Oswego as Chief of Staff in August 2013 with leadership and service highlighted by the creation of SUNY Oswego’s institutional-wide strategic plan, annual reporting, and continuous improvement systems.
+She also represented the institution as the state and federal government relations liaison and lobbyist, and served as the institution’s Middle States Commission on Higher Education Accreditation Liaison Officer (2016-2022), skillfully leading the institution through its successful Periodic Review (2017) and Self-Study (2022) reports as Co-Chair for both.